 Day 3: Evening

-After all that shopping for your 3 days in Berlin, you can head for the well known Monkey Bar inside the Bikini Berlin mall.
+After all that shopping for your 3 days in Berlin, you can head for the well-known Monkey Bar inside the Bikini Berlin Mall.
 This cool rooftop bar has stunning views over the nearby parkland.
 Also, you can sit back for one of their signature cocktails.

 For dinner, you can head not too far from Bikini Berlin to Vaust – Braugaststatte, one of the best vegan restaurants in the city.
-They are famous for a creative vegan menu with reasonable prices.
+They are famous for their creative vegan menu with reasonable prices.

 Berlin, Germany is an exciting city full of history and culture.
-There’s plenty of things to see and do there no matter how many days in Berlin you have planned.
+There are plenty of things to see and do there no matter how many days in Berlin you have planned.
 With these 3 days in Berlin, you can cover most of the main sights as well as neighbourhoods.
 But, it’s certainly a city that people find themselves returning to more than once.